Gizra/Gizra-Way-Book/our_brand.md

 ### Complex Content Management Systems

 Gizra was born from here.
-We joined the Drupal community pretty early on and had the privilege to pioneer many of the core Drupal modules that serve complex client challenges.
-Yes, we are experts here, and it's because we love solving problems.
+We joined the Drupal community pretty early on and had the privilege to pioneer many of the Drupal modules that serve complex client challenges.

 ### Lean Demonstration of a Product Idea